Current Projects

 Powers Park temporarily fills with water after rainstorm.

-SMLC is deeply impressed with the careful thought and consideration the SSPR planners have given to the design.
 Powers Park’s main purpose has been as a stormwater detention facility to minimize local flooding since the 1970s but it has had minimal park amenities.
+The vision plan aimed to provide more benefits to the community.

 Please check out SSPR's project page here: https://gameplan.ssprd.org/powers-park-improvement-project